atechofficials/protokeeb/assembly_instructions.md

 You can customize colors for a unique look.

+> [!Note]
-**Note:** You may find Protokeeb sandwich case images shown in this guide to be slightly different from the released CAD files because at the time of designing the sandwich case for the Protokeeb PCB I had done some mistakes.
+> You may find Protokeeb sandwich case images shown in this guide to be slightly different from the released CAD files because at the time of designing the sandwich case for the Protokeeb PCB I had done some mistakes.
 These mistakes has been rectified in the Protokeeb rev1.0 sandwich case CAD files.

 ![Protokeeb Sandwich/Layered Case](Images/Sandwich_Case/Protokeeb_SC_1.jpg)